 Figure 2.
 Screenshot of VOCAL depicting the attributes pane with the shape name (lower-left) and the shape name in the drop-down menu of shapes (upper-right.)

 Secondly, one problem with VOCAL had been that the program would fail “silently” if the user tried to load shapes onto an HDF file on which they had not initially been drawn.
 A user, especially a novice user, would not know why, while he or she would insist on trying to load a set of shapes, they would not display.
 To ameliorate this, we built in a more rigorous check on the currently displayed HDF file and target shapes.
-If the HDF file associated to each of these entities did not match, a useful error would be shown to the user, as shown in Fig. 3.
+If the HDF file associated to each of these entities did not match, a useful error would be shown to the user(Fig. 3).